Advertiser Disclosure

 • Degree or Certificate Requirements: High school diploma or equivalent; state licenses may be required

-• Training Requirements: A few months’ on-the-job training
+• Training Requirements: A few months of on-the-job training

 Are you claustrophobic?
 If so, then pest control probably isn’t for you.
 Pest control technicians work in clients’ basements, crawl spaces, closets, outbuildings, and even HVAC ducts.

 If you don’t mind confined spaces, pest control is a potentially rewarding line of work that’s easy to learn on the job.
 Depending on your employer’s specialty — termites, rodents, lawn pests, and so on — you’ll receive appropriate on-the-job training within a few months.
-You can obtain any required state or local pest control licenses while you work.
+You can obtain state or local pest control licenses while working.

-Besides the whole claustrophobia thing, the biggest downside of pest control work is working with hazardous chemicals.
-If the thought of dispensing poison in people’s homes and businesses makes you uncomfortable, this might not be the gig for you.
+The biggest downside of pest control work is working with hazardous chemicals.
+If dispensing poison in people’s homes and businesses makes you uncomfortable, this might not be the gig for you.

 • Degree or Certificate Requirements: High school diploma or equivalent required; postsecondary coursework in horticulture may be helpful